Critical Care Surgery

 The surgical team generally consists of an upper-level resident, plus two or three interns or junior residents rotating from the Surgical, Anesthesia, OB/GYN, or Emergency Medicine Programs.
 The medical team includes two senior medical residents, plus two or three interns rotating from Medicine, Med-Peds, or Emergency Medicine.

-Each team may also include a Critical Care fellow, students from Tufts University School of Medicine or other medical schools and local schools for allied health professionals.
+Each team may also include a Critical Care fellow, students from the University of Massachusetts Medical School - Baystate, or other medical schools and local schools for allied health professionals.
 House staff gain experience in all aspects of intensive care, including utilization of state-of-the-art equipment and advanced therapeutic techniques.

 Typical clinical experience includes respiratory failure, renal failure, hyperalimentation, septic shock, cardiogenic shock, intracranial pressure monitoring and control, gastrointestinal bleeding, and complex postoperative care.